Paramecium13/LSN/README.md

 ***List<T>*** : A mutable collection of variable length that is passed by reference.
 Like *Vector<T>*, all of its contents must be of the same type.
 It currently has the methods *Length* and *Add(value : T)*. *List<int>* and *List<double>* also have the methods *Sum()* and *Mean()*.

-#### Structs
+#### Records
-Structs are user defined types that consist of named and typed members.
+Records are user defined types that consist of named and typed members.
 They are immutable and effectively passed by reference, though they appear to be passed by value.
 Currently, there is no syntax for initializing values of a struct type.
-#### Records
+#### Structs
-Records are user defined types that, like structs, consist of named and typed members.
-They differ from structs in that they are mutable and passed by value.
-This means that when a record is passed to a function or method as an argument, the function recieves a new record with the same values.
-The function can make changes to that record but those changes are not made on the record that was passed to the function.
+Structs are user defined types that, like records, consist of named and typed members.
+They differ from records in that they are mutable and passed by value.
+This means that when a struct is passed to a function or method as an argument, the function recieves a new struct with the same values.
+The function can make changes to that struct but those changes are not made on the struct that was passed to the function.
 ### Statements
-LSN will have many different statements, though currently only a few are implemented.
+LSN will have many different statements, though currently not all of them are implemented.

 #### General statements
 The interpretation of these statements is implemented by the abstract Interpreter class.